 - Disempowering the people around you.
 When you sacrifice yourself and do so much for all those around you, you can take away their power to shine, and grow, and heal.
 If you infantilize your clients or your family members – they will never grow up.
 If you take away the responsibilities of your team members (or give them so much “help” that they feel micromanaged), they will not become self-initiating.
 AND even worse – if you are not giving them the paid work they need (because you’re holding onto it yourself) they may not be able to make a living.
 The people who you sacrifice so much for can become too dependent on you and/or they can disengage and leave.
 Neither is good.
 Instead, empower the people around you to manage what they can – even pushing them outside their comfort zone a bit, to help foster their growth.

 When you take care of yourself and encourage the people around you to do so as well, everyone benefits.
 The people who rely on you are also looking to you to set the boundaries and show how helping is done.
 Don’t fall into the self-sacrificing, martyrdom that so many helpers do.
 You’ll be able to help so many more people if you first take care of yourself.

-Not able to get to LA in January?
-Or maybe you don’t want to wait?
-Schedule time to talk with me and we’ll start figuring this out now.
+Schedule time to talk with me and we’ll start figuring this out.
 When you’re ready to make a bigger impact, it’s time to evolve.
 Let’s do this.